Skip to main content

 Form configuration

-• Go to Settings > Forms
+• Go to Portal > Forms

 • Select the form you would like to automate